 If you have recently had a crown placed – or if you are about to undergo the procedure – you will want to protect your investment.
 Here are a few tips for keeping your restoration in excellent condition:

 If you have a tooth damaged by decay or trauma, a crown could be an excellent solution for you.
-To learn more about dental crowns, or any of the other restorative options we offer, schedule an appointment today.
+To learn more about dental crowns, or any of the other cosmetic or restorative options we offer, schedule an appointment today.
 You can contact our office online or call Fairfax Family Dental Care at (703) 385-0303.